Stefan Lorenz Sorgner

 Stefan Lorenz Sorgner (born 15 October 1973) is a German philosopher whose main interests are transhumanism, posthumanism, and the ethics of emerging technologies.
-He is Professor of Philosophy at John Cabot University in Rome and the Editor-in-Chief and Founding Editor of the Journal of Posthuman Studies.
+He is Professor of Philosophy at John Cabot University in Rome and the editor-in-chief and founding editor of the Journal of Posthuman Studies.

 Early life and education

 Sorgner was born on 15 October 1973 in Wetzlar, Germany.
 He studied philosophy at King's College London.
 He subsequently earned a master's degree by thesis at the University of Durham.
-He later completed his doctorate at the Friedrich Schiller University Jena, under the supervision of Wolfgang Welsch and Gianni Vattimo.
+He later completed his doctorate at the University of Jena, under the supervision of Wolfgang Welsch and Gianni Vattimo.